LWJ1982/NTU-cloud-SCTP-course-2024/required-software-1.md

 ## Discord

-**Description**: Discord is the primary communication tool used in Rocket courses.
+**Description**: Discord is the primary communication tool used in Cloud Infrastructure Engineering courses.
 It facilitates messaging across the school, within sections, and between individuals.
 Many tech companies globally use Discord for internal communications.

 ### Installation